rforbiodatascience21/2021_group09_final_project/README.md

 Presentation explaining the process and results

 ## app folder
-Shinyapp for predicting the risk of having breast cancer data according to different variables
+Shinyapp for predicting the risk of dying from breast cancer based on different clinical attributes

 ## data folder
 Original files and tables created